dnlgsv/policy-aware-order-chatbot/README.md

 ## Features

--   **Generative Chatbot**: Utilizes an LLM (via Instructor, LangChain and LangGraph) for natural and context-aware conversations.
+-   **Generative Chatbot**: Utilizes an LLM (via Pydantic, LangChain and LangGraph) for natural and context-aware conversations.
 -   **Policy Enforcement**: Integrates a `PolicyEngine` to ensure all actions comply with defined business rules (e.g., order cancellation window).
 -   **API Integration**: Connects to a mock `OrderService` to fetch order details, track shipments, and process cancellations.
 -   **Modular Design**: Built with FastAPI for the API layer, Pydantic for data validation, and a clear separation of concerns between agents, services, and policy logic.